Best hot tubs – the best inflatable hot tubs for relaxing in the garden

 An inflatable hot tub is usually super quick to inflate and set up yourself and is especially useful if you have a small garden as it can be drained, deflated, and stored away easily when it's not in use.

-And whilst they're not cheap, with prices starting from around £300 for a 2-person inflatable hot tub – and often a lot less if you can snap up one of the best hot tub deals – then they are by far the most affordable way to recreate some spa day relaxation at home.
+And whilst they're not cheap, with prices starting from around £300 for a two-person inflatable hot tub – and often a lot less if you can snap up one of the best hot tub deals – then they are by far the most affordable way to recreate some spa day relaxation at home.

 How we tested